Amin-MAG/My-Notes/English b8314443f554456e926acda65cc14571/Technical 1e5c09b5a5864b1eac593ef77f460bba.md

 - When the number of consecutive failures crosses a threshold, the circuit breaker trips, and for the duration of a timeout period, all attempts to invoke the remote service will fail immediately.
 - How to handle different types of Protocols some of which might not be supported by producer microservice.
 - t guarantees to deliver unparalleled latency performance and scalability for all our microservice applications regardless of where they run.
+- In layman terms, you must have seen how bees build their honeycomb by aligning hexagonal wax cells.

 # Words